xiangzhurui/cpdetector/readme-binaries.txt

 * Fixed bug #3426791: -m switch to skip moving documents with undetectable codepage was not working.
 * Fixed bug #3426791 (that was two bugs): Do not try to transcode documents with undetected codepage.
+* Fixed bug #1997607: ParsingDetector.detectCodepage does not  use limit parameter.

 cpdetector- 1.0.8 - June, 26th, 2010